 HEALTH: A Call to Action

-- Disseminate best practices for preventing and treating chronic diseases in diverse community settings
+- Disseminating best practices for preventing and treating chronic diseases in diverse community settings

-- Foster intellectual incubators that generate novel solutions to current health challenges
+- Fostering intellectual incubators to generate novel solutions to current health challenges

-- Build sustainable partnerships and resources to coordinate activities aimed at achieving health equity
+- Building sustainable partnerships and resources that coordinate activities aimed at achieving health equity

 Areas of Focus

-Thematic areas of health equity focus around prevention, detection, treatment, and survivorship of:
+Thematic areas of health equity focus on prevention, detection, treatment and survivorship of:

 - Diabetes, with a focus on racial/ethnic disparities and prevention